-As a facilitator of our past and current success, we invite you to be a partner in empowering our future as well.
 As a partner in our endowment building campaign today, you will further solidify our legacy as a global leader in tree research and prepare us to address the industry's needs well into the future.

 Thank you for your consideration.